-As we begin this meal with grace, Let us become aware of the memory Carried inside the food before us: The quiver of the seed Awakening in the earth, Unfolding in a trust of roots And slender stems of growth, On its voyage towards harvest, The kiss of rain and surge of sun.
-The innocence of animal soul That never spoke a word, Nourished by the earth To become today our food.
-The work of all the strangers Whose hands prepared it, The privilege of wealth and health
+As we begin this meal with grace,

+Let us become aware of the memory

+Carried inside the food before us:

+The quiver of the seed

+Awakening in the earth,

+Unfolding in a trust of roots

+And slender stems of growth,

+On its voyage towards harvest,

+The kiss of rain and surge of sun.

+The innocence of animal soul

+That never spoke a word,

+Nourished by the earth

+To become today our food.

+The work of all the strangers

+Whose hands prepared it,

-That enables us to feast and celebrate.
+health That enables us to feast and celebrate.